TobiasPolak/RWD-from-EAP-in-HTA-a-review-of-NICE-technology-appraisals/README.md

 ## Funding
 This research was supported via an unrestricted grant from HealthHolland: EMCLSH20012.
 HealthHolland is a funding vehicle for the Dutch Ministry of Economic Affairs and Climate Policy that addresses the Dutch Life Sciences & Health sector.

+## Acknowledgements
+We would like to express our gratitude to Rebeca Domínguez for helping with the animations.